-Students are required to complete a 210 hour internship over a period of 6 weeks directly following their in-house portion of training.
+Students are required to complete a 210-hour internship over a minimum 6 week period directly following their in-house portion of training.
+Students may take longer than the 6 weeks to complete the required 210 hours.
 The internship must be completed to receive a passing grade and be eligible for graduation.
-The student's internship progress is strictly monitored by ACI's placement director and school registrar.
+The student's internship progress is strictly monitored by ACI's Placement Director and School Registrar.
 Students must complete the proper documentation as a record of their internship hours.
-Timesheets must be signed by the student and their supervisor at the approved internship site and be submitted to ACI on a weekly basis.
+Time-sheets must be signed by the student and their supervisor at the approved internship site, and be submitted to ACI on a weekly basis.
 Internship hours that have been accumulated will not count towards the completion of the 210 hours if the student is dropped from the program during their internship.